aagudel/graspdecpaper/tweet/Tweet.md

 ![ReFITvsReMAP](joined0.gif)

 ## 11
 Considering trajectories is helpful during hand state transitions as they can prevent collisions (e.g. with own fingers or to quickly prepare the hand).
-Using fit-to-trajectory improves accuracy and helps control in an environment with collisions.
+Fit-to-trajectory improves accuracy and helps control in an environment with collisions.

 ![Collisions](collisions.png)